Miad Faezipour is an Associate Professor in the

 the University of Tehran, Tehran, Iran and the M.Sc. and Ph.D. in

-Electrical Engineering from the University of Texas at Dallas where
+Electrical Engineering from the University of Texas at Dallas.
+Her research interests

-lie in the broad area of biomedical signal processing and behavior
+lie in the broad areas of biomedical signal/image processing and behavior

 Apart from research, she is the instructor for the Digital